ZedLeb/coursera-data-science-getdata-course-project/CodeBook.md

 So for this particular assignment I decided to leave tidy data **wide**.

 ### 4. The long narrow tidy data
 In a last minute dash I decided to write the code, which would convert my wide tidy data into a long narrow format.
+For the long narrow tidy data format we must have only two columns/variables for values - one for means of Mean() measurements and another for means of Std() measurements.

 The long tidy data can be located in *tidydata-long.txt* file.